-An inmate on a jail diversion program is confined to their home and monitored with an electronic device.
+A resident on a jail diversion program is confined to their home or approved housing and monitored with an electronic device.
 They are allowed to leave their residence for the purpose of exercising their Huber privileges.
 The residence must be free of alcohol, alcohol containers, illegal drugs, and firearms.

 Custody Alternative Monitoring Program (CAMP)

-If you have been sentenced to the Dane County Jail with work release/Huber privileges, you may be eligible to serve part or all of your sentence at your home if you meet the criteria.
+If you have been sentenced to the Dane County Jail with work release/Huber privileges, you may be eligible to serve part or all of your sentence at your home or approved housing if you meet the criteria for Jail Diversion.
 This guide is designed to help determine if you may be eligible and to assist you in applying for Jail Diversion.

-Your current charges, pending charges, criminal history, and institutional behavior are all taken into consideration when determining your appropriateness for Jail Diversion.
+Your institutional behavior is taken into consideration when determining your appropriateness for Jail Diversion.
 There will be a mandatory drug screen before you are enrolled in any diversion program.
 A background check will also be conducted to determine your eligibility for Jail Diversion.

 If you are interested in transferring to Dane County, you will need to contact the sentencing county jail once you are officially sentenced.
 You can request a Huber Transfer Request along with a copy of your Judgment of Conviction that states "May serve in Dane County”.
 These two forms will need to be faxed to Dane County Jail Diversion at (608) 267-1531.
 All transfers need to be able to pay Jail Diversion fees and must report to Dane County drug and alcohol-free.